michael-bmstu/michael-bmstu/README.md

 This repository presents the top 20 solutions to the problem of multilabel classification using the CatBoost (ML) and BERT (DL) models.
 The [competition](https://ods.ai/competitions/dls_ecomtech) was held at the DLS and ecom.tech workshop.

-* Technology stack used: PyTorch, Transformers, CatBoost, Pandas, Matplotlib.
+* Technology stack used: PyTorch, Transformers, CatBoost, Pandas, Matplotlib

 ### [Clustering recomendation system, 2024](https://github.com/michael-bmstu/clustering_recomend_system)